Bioconductor/bioconductor.org/README.md

 appropriate versions of ruby and the necessary ruby packages.
 The simplest way around all of this is to use rbenv, which allows you to switch between various ruby versions and avoids conflicts between them.
+*NOTE*: rbenv works on Unix only; if you are on Windows, skip to the Windows section.

 On ubuntu, before proceeding, make sure the `libsqlite3-dev` package is installed (`sudo apt-get install libsqlite3-dev`).